The biography of Alexander Hayden Girard by Bianca Killmann for TAGWERC.

 The four elements

-Girard finally found a permanent base for the rest of his life when he moved to Santa Fe.
-All the elements are alive in this place: the "crystal clear, fresh air" (element air), the hot sun and fires "that smell of incense" (element fire), the legendary Rio Grande (element water) and the ochre-colored soil and adobe houses (element earth).
+Girard finally found a lifelong home with his move to Santa Fe.
+In this place, all the elements were alive: the "crystal-clear, fresh air" (the element of air), the hot sun and fires "that smell of incense" (the element of fire), the legendary Rio Grande (the element of water), and the ochre-colored soil and adobe houses (the element of earth).
 It was here, on New Year's Eve 1993, that Girard's journey ended when he died in his adopted home of Santa Fe.
 Three years later, in 1996, his wife Susan followed him.

-What remains is his collection, some of his fabrics and home accessories and a quote that sums up Girard's motivation: "I believe we should preserve these testimonies of the past, not as a model for sentimental imitation, but as food for the creative spirit of the present."
+What remains is his collection, some of his fabrics and home accessories, and a quote that sums up Girard's motivation: "I believe we should preserve these testimonies of the past, not as models for sentimental imitation, but as nourishment for the creative spirit of the present."„